-Dean A. Scarborough, 65, joined the Company's Board on July 27, 2018.
+Dean A. Scarborough, 66, joined the Company's Board on July 27, 2018.
 In May 2016, Mr. Scarborough retired as Chief Executive Officer of Avery Dennison Corporation ("Avery"), a leader in packaging and labeling solutions with \$6 billion in annual sales.
 Mr. Scarborough joined Avery in 1983 and served in a series of positions of increasing responsibility.
 In 1990, he was promoted to Vice President and General Manager of Label and Packaging Materials' North American division.
 Five years later, he moved to the Netherlands and led Label and Packaging Materials Europe.
 Returning to the U.S. in 1997, he was appointed group Vice President, Label and Packaging Materials North America and Labels and Packaging Materials Europe.
 Two years later, he was promoted to group Vice President, Label and Packaging Materials Worldwide.
 In 2000, he was elected President and Chief Operating Officer.
 From 2005 until his retirement in 2016, Mr. Scarborough served as President and Chief Executive Officer and as Chairman of the Board from 2010 to 2016.
 He retired as Chairman of the Board of Avery in 2019.
-Additionally, Mr. Scarborough is Chairman of the Board of Trustees for Hiram College and a member of the Board of Directors of Cardinal Health, Inc.
+Additionally, Mr. Scarborough is a member of the Board of Directors of Cardinal Health, Inc.